Nightflyers (TV series): Development

 In 2016, Syfy began developing a series based on Martin's novella after its acquisition.
 The series is also based on the film adaptation from 1987.
 George R. R. Martin was not directly involved with the series due to his exclusive contract with HBO, but was credited as an executive producer.

 Filming

 The series started its production in early 2018 on location in Limerick, Ireland, and also at the Limerick-based Troy Studios, with Daniel Cerone serving as the showrunner.
 Cerone also serves as a series executive producer, along with Gene Klein, David Bartis, and Doug Liman of Hypnotic; Alison Rosenzweig and Michael Gaeta of Gaeta Rosenzweig Films; and Lloyd Ivan Miller and Alice P. Neuhauser of Lloyd Ivan Miller Productions.

-For the visual effects, Spin VFX is the main vendor, with Territory Studio supplying user interfaces and Switch Visual Effects providing additional support.
-The visual effects have to work seamlessly with the huge practical set built for the ship.
+For the visual effects, Spin VFX is the main vendor, with Territory Studio supplying user interfaces.
+Switch Visual Effects also provides additional support.
+The visual effects have to work seamlessly with the large practical set built for the ship.